1AlexBunea/BuzzWireFE/README.md

 ## 📰 About BuzzWire

 BuzzWire is a dynamic news aggregation website that brings personalized and up-to-date news to your fingertips.
-Built with React TypeScript for the frontend and communicating with a robust backend, BuzzWire aims to keep you informed on topics that matter most to you.
+Built with React TypeScript for the frontend and communicating with a Django backend, BuzzWire aims to keep you informed on topics that matter most to you.

 ## 🚀 Features